 If I were to select my travel kit from scratch, I would suggest the following:

-connectivity: at first, hostel and café Wi-Fi is likely to be all the connectivity you need to upload photos and publish posts.
-However, as you build your audience, you will want to keep them updated with more than just posts (pictures on Facebook, tweeting on the move etc) so 3G mobile connection can become important.
-For me, I wish I had spent the extra and bought my iPad with 3G capability (hence my near purchase of an iPad mini with 3G today).
-I’m currently managing mobile connection via my iPhone and mobile wi-fi (with varying degrees of success), but one device, like a tablet, to do all of this, would work much better.
+- connectivity: at first, hostel and café Wi-Fi is likely to be all the connectivity you need to upload photos and publish posts.
+However, as you build your audience, you will want to keep them updated with more than just posts (pictures on facebook, snapchat on the move etc) so 4G mobile connection can become important.
+I currently manage mobile connection via my iPhone and mobile wi-fi (with varying degrees of success).

 5. Prepare For Hard Work